Archive product

 Matchstick box in antique silver color.
 A matchbox made of 925/000 silver from Sheffield, dating from 1898/99, with the goldsmith's initials WN, weighing 28.4 grams, in very good condition.
 It features a snap-on lid and a scraping strip on the bottom.

-The history of matchboxes, this combustible collectible item, begins with the "brilliant intuition" of Englishman John Walker, who invented the match in 1840; the idea was immediate—to gather these sparks into a case to have them at hand for lighting a pipe or cigar in a club.
+The history of matchboxes, this combustible collectible item, begins with the "illuminating intuition" of the Englishman John Walker, who invented the match in 1840; the idea was immediate—to gather these sparks into a case to have it at hand for lighting a pipe or cigar in a club.
 No gentleman would leave the house without this essential accessory in his waistcoat.

-Back then, matchboxes were regarded as very important promotional tools.
-They quickly became popular at World Exhibitions, during the turn of the century frenzy, and also among companies producing alcohol, champagne, and beer, which printed their logos on them.
+Back then, the matchbox was regarded as a very important advertising tool.
+It quickly became popular at World Exhibitions, during the turn of the century frenzy, and also among companies producing alcohol, champagne, and beer, which printed their logos on them.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance-style furniture was quite heavy and solid.
-It used brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
+An important style is also Renaissance, flourishing in the 15th and 16th centuries, which left a significant mark on furniture craftsmanship.
+Renaissance style was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, as a tribute to and preservation of the most beautiful Renaissance antiques.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details